Tolc-Software/frontend.py/docs/public/examples.md

 # Creating classes via their constructor
 with_constructor = m.WithConstructor("Hello")
 self.assertEqual(with_constructor.getS(), "Hello")

+# Documentation for variables carries over aswell
+self.assertIn("This class has a readwrite variable", m.WithConstructor.readwrite.__doc__)

 # Named arguments in constructors
 with_constructor = m.WithConstructor(s="named argument")